 Surrogacy Contract or Carrier Agreement

-A legal agreement between the Intended Parents and their surrogate.
-The negotiations of the terms of the contract are carried out by attorneys representing the parties involved.
+A legal agreement between the Intended Parents and their Surrogates.
+The attorneys, who represent the parties involved, will carry out the negotiations of the surrogacy terms of the contract.
 Once signed, the terms of this contract determine the parties’ interactions.

 “Blast” or Blastocyst

 The stage of development that an embryo needs to reach before it can be implanted in the wall of the uterus.
 Around 40% of human embryos get to this developmental stage.
 After that, they get incubated in an IVF lab for five to six days.

 A process through which female eggs and sperm are fertilized outside the uterus in a controlled environment, be it a Petri dish or test tube.
 An experienced Reproductive Endocrinologist will carry out the task at a fertility clinic.
 For successful IVF you need to find the best surrogacy agency.

 In this process, we transfer a frozen and thaw embryo into the Surrogate or intended mother’s womb.